MMaitland1/StreamKeeper-FullStack-React-Node/README.md

 - **User-Friendly Navigation:**
   The navigation system is designed to be intuitive, with clear links for browsing content, searching, and viewing specific details.
 This makes the application easy to use for all users.

+### Backend (Node.js API)

+- **Multi-Server Architecture:**
+  The API is modularized into separate servers handling specific routes for movies, TV shows, persons, and general TMDb queries.
+This separation enhances modularity, maintainability, and scalability, allowing easy upgrades or modifications for individual components.

+- **Swagger-Documented Endpoints:**
+  Provides a detailed and user-friendly interface for exploring and testing available routes within the API.
+This documentation improves developer experience and ensures a clear understanding of available operations.

+- **Flexible Search Functionality:**
+  A powerful search feature enables optimized and flexible querying of movies, TV shows, and persons from the database.
+Search queries are handled efficiently to ensure accurate and fast results.

+- **Comprehensive Error Handling:**
+  Robust error handling mechanisms ensure consistent and informative API responses, contributing to a seamless user experience and easier debugging.

+- **Health Check Routes:**
+  Built-in health check endpoints offer simple and effective monitoring and validation of API status and availability.

 ### Microservices